 Credit Passport has also enjoyed strong traction with other leading global enterprises.
 Last March, Verizon announced a partnership with Nova Credit, enabling U.S. immigrants to access Verizon networks and devices.
 Verizon leverages the Credit Passport to allow customers to share their international credit history as part of the application process, and as of March 2023, is present in 1,500 Verizon retail stores across the U.S.

 As COVID threatened the core Credit Passport business, Misha and the Nova team proved their determination and adaptability with the launch of Cash Atlas, which has seen considerable adoption since launch with clients including leading fintech and technology companies.

 Cash Atlas enables lenders with cash flow underwriting and verification solutions to reach over 60 million new-to-credit, new-to-country, and other thin-file consumers.
 Cash flow underwriting is a powerful application of open finance that fills in the gaps where traditional credit reporting is limited or absent.
-Unlike Credit Passport, which is applicable exclusively to immigrant populations, Cash Atlas can be used to underwrite a wide range of consumers, and will become increasingly important with the rise of credit washing, which by some estimates, has increased 6x since 2018.
+Unlike Credit Passport, which is applicable exclusively to immigrant populations, Cash Atlas can be used to underwrite a wide range of consumers, and will become increasingly important with the rise of

 By building upon the Credit Passport product, Cash Atlas maintains a distinct edge over competitive offerings.
 Indeed, the team has taken lessons from the Credit Passport product development process, which creates a seamless experience for customers to permission their data for this use.
 Moreover, Nova has years of experience driving value and utility inside large enterprise organizations, which will allow them to approach a stable of enterprise customers with this new, value-additive product.